Foat/foat.github.io/_posts/articles/2016-01-17-crawling-with-akka.markdown

 You can assume that each Actor can represent a single machine, so to make the communication process better, we try to minimize the information that is sent from one Actor to another.

-The diagram of the project classes is represented as follows:
+The diagram of the project classes is as follows:

 <figure>
   <img src="/images/crawler.svg">